By David Barr

 In defense of the recent executive order about immigration, Senator Steve Daines wrote, “We are at war with Islamic extremists and anything less than 100 percent verification of these refugees’ backgrounds puts our national security at risk.
 We need to take the time to examine our existing programs to ensure terrorists aren't entering our country.
 The safety of U.S. citizens must be our No. 1 priority.”
 No doubt, the Senator expresses what many in our country are thinking.
 There is much to be said, and much that has been said, about the effectiveness and rationality of this particular executive order.
 But I’d like to focus on two truths we must not forget: No matter what we do, innocent Americans are going to die.
 But there are fates worse than death.

 Much has been written about our polarization in values and ideologies, and now much more has been added about our different sources of information and “alternative facts.”
-This post focuses on another important, but neglected, area of divergence and source of disagreement: the myths we tell that form the context of our values and beliefs.
+This post focuses on another important, but neglected, area of divergence and source of disagreement: the myths we tell that form the context of the values we hold and the facts we accept.
 My hope is that pointing to myths as an arena of misunderstanding can provide a path forward in cases where agreement and empathy seem impossible.

 I can’t stand it when people have their headphones up loud in public places.
 What’s the point of wearing headphones if everyone around you on the plane can hear your music?
 Now I’m distracted by your music and I’m distracted because I’m worried about the damage you’re doing to your ears.
 It’s frustrating…